junxit/us-congress-bills-112/metadata.md

 - 2011-05-25 — The Speaker and Democratic leader were recognized for one minute to introduce Father Patrick J. Conroy as the new Chaplin of the House of Representatives.
 - 2011-05-25 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H3433)
 - 2011-05-25 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of a amendment which had been debated earlier and on which further proceedings had been postponed.
+- 2011-05-26 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.